beego/beedoc/en-US/module/logs.md

 	log.EnableFuncCallDepth(true)

-true for turn on and false for trun off. default is false.
+true for turn on and false for turn off. default is false.

 If your application encapsulates the call log packages, so you need to set up SetLogFuncCallDepth, the default is 2, namely direct call hierarchy, if you encapsulate the multilayer, so need to adjust according to their own needs.